backend-development/backend-development-textbook/source/javascript_and_ajax.md

 ![](images/rails-js-network-html.png)

-But our Ajax request does not handle the HTML.
+But our HTTP request does not handle the HTML.
-In fact, our Ajax requests expects the response to contain JavaScript code!
+In fact, our HTTP requests expects the response to contain JavaScript code!
 If you look in the Rails log you can see that: